Lonzo Ball: Early life

-Ball was born in Anaheim, California, part of the Los Angeles metropolitan area, to LaVar and Tina Ball, who were both former college basketball players.
+Ball was born in Anaheim, California, to LaVar and Tina Ball, who were both former college basketball players.
 The 6 ft 6 in Ball started playing basketball at the age of two.
-He idolized LeBron James, who he began following around age six and when James was a first-year NBA player with Cleveland.
+He idolized LeBron James, who he began following around age six while James was a first-year NBA player with Cleveland.
 Ball grew up with his younger brothers, LiAngelo and LaMelo.
 Until they reached high school, the trio played together on teams coached by their father.
 Ball played basketball at Chino Hills High School in Chino Hills, California.
 As a junior in 2014–15, he averaged 25 points, 11 rebounds, 9.1 assists, 5 blocks, and 5 steals.
 In his senior year, he led the school to a 35–0 record and a state title, and the Huskies were ranked the consensus No. 1 team in the nation.
 His younger brothers, junior LiAngelo and freshman LaMelo, were also on the team, as well as his cousin Andre.
 Ball averaged a triple-double with averages of 23.9 points, 11.3 rebounds, and 11.7 assists per game.
 He received national honors, including the Naismith Prep Player of the Year, Morgan Wootten National Player of the Year, USA Today Boys Basketball Player of the Year, and Mr. Basketball USA.

-By the end of his senior year, Ball was rated as a consensus five-star recruit.
-He was ranked No. 4 overall in the 2016 class by both Rivals.com and ESPN, while Scout.com ranked him at No. 7.
+By the end of his senior year, Ball was rated as a consensus five-star recruit in the 2016 high school class.
+He was ranked No. 4 overall recruit in the 2016 class behind Harry Giles, Josh Jackson and Jayson Tatum by both Rivals.com and ESPN, while Scout.com ranked him at No. 7 despite his previous ranking of several months as the No. 1 player in the country.
 In November 2015, he signed a National Letter of Intent to attend the University of California, Los Angeles (UCLA), and play for the Bruins.